Inclusive Course and Curriculum Design

 The barriers that designers and experts had not anticipated

-A structured beta review with twelve practitioners from three regions — before the revised program went live — surfaced two significant barriers that the design team had not anticipated.
+A structured beta review with twelve practitioners from three regions — conducted before the revised program went live — surfaced two significant barriers the design team had not anticipated.

-The first was a navigational issue in the LMS: the way the course was structured assumed that participants would work through modules sequentially, and that they would have uninterrupted blocks of two to three hours for each module.
+The first was navigational: the course structure assumed participants would work through modules sequentially in uninterrupted blocks of two to three hours.
 In practice, many participants were accessing the course in short windows between clinical and community responsibilities, often on mobile devices with intermittent connectivity.
-The navigation structure — which did not allow easy bookmarking or re-entry at a specific point — was creating significant friction.
 A redesign of the module structure and the addition of explicit low-bandwidth alternatives for video content addressed this directly.

-The second was more subtle: several participants in the beta group noted that the discussion forums — designed to build a learning community across the cohort — were producing interactions that felt extractive to participants from lower-income settings.
-Participants based in well-resourced contexts were drawing on the contextual knowledge of participants from lower-income settings without reciprocating, and the forum prompts were inadvertently structured in ways that encouraged this dynamic.
-The facilitation guidelines and forum prompts were revised with attention to power dynamics and knowledge exchange, not just community building.
+The second was more subtle: several participants noted that the discussion forums were producing interactions that felt extractive to participants from lower-income settings.
+Participants based in well-resourced contexts were drawing on the contextual knowledge of participants from lower-income settings without reciprocating, and the forum prompts were inadvertently structured to encourage this dynamic.
+The facilitation guidelines and forum prompts were revised with attention to power dynamics and knowledge exchange — not only community building.

 What this illustrates

 Both barriers were invisible to the design team and the subject matter experts — not because they were careless, but because neither group occupied the same position as the learners.
-The people closest to the barrier are the most useful guides to finding it.
-This is not a failure of the design team; it is an argument for structured learner review as a non-negotiable stage of any curriculum redesign.
+Structured learner review is not a validation step; it is a design resource.

-What didn't change: Not everything in this redesign was possible to change.
-The program's accreditation framework required certain assessment formats and certain credit-hour structures that constrained the design.
-Some platform limitations in the LMS could not be resolved within the timeline.
-Faculty who had taught in the program for years had strong views about what the program should look like, and those views shaped what the design team could and could not propose.
+Not everything in this redesign was possible to change.
+The program's accreditation framework required certain assessment formats and credit-hour structures.
+Some LMS limitations could not be resolved within the timeline.
+Faculty who had taught in the program for years had strong views that shaped what the design team could and could not propose.
 Inclusive curriculum design operates within real constraints.
-What changes is the honesty with which those constraints are named, and the commitment to addressing what can be addressed — rather than treating existing design choices as if they were inevitable.
+What changes is the honesty with which those constraints are named, and the commitment to addressing what can be addressed.

-Inclusive curriculum design creates change at two different horizons.
-The shorter-term outcomes are tangible and often measurable: reduced friction, more pathways, better completion.
-The longer-term shift is cultural — and has a much broader effect on how an organization thinks about who its learners are and what learning environments can do.
+Inclusive curriculum design creates change at two horizons.
+Shorter-term outcomes are tangible and often measurable within a course cycle.
+Longer-term change is cultural — and has broader effect on how an organization thinks about who its learners are and what learning environments can do.

 What changes — and when